aditya1997-debug/InternshipAssignment/README.md

 # InternshipAssignment

-A Todo List APi with FastAPI
+A Todo List API with FastAPI